Editor’s note: This story was updated at 6:22 p.m. on Feb. 1 to reflect unofficial results.

 “They’re crazy now, that’s why.
 They’re absolutely insane,” Martinez said of Democrats.
 “Basically, I just vote Republican now.
 I can’t stand what they push on children.”

-Rehmet has campaigned on fueling affordable housing initiatives, expanding workers’ rights, supporting fellow veterans and lowering property taxes for working families.
-He has garnered endorsements from several state Democrats including Rep. Chris Turner and former Sen. Wendy Davis, progressive local politicians, as well as groups including VoteVets, Texas Young Democrats and IAM Union.
+Rehmet campaigned on fueling affordable housing initiatives, expanding workers’ rights, supporting fellow veterans and lowering property taxes for working families.
+He garnered endorsements from several state Democrats including Rep. Chris Turner and former Sen. Wendy Davis, progressive local politicians, as well as groups including VoteVets, Texas Young Democrats and IAM Union.

-Fort Worth resident Kenroy Joseph, 23, also voted at the Summerglen library Saturday afternoon, after waiting about 45 minutes in line.
+Fort Worth resident Kenroy Joseph, 23, also voted at the Summerglen Library Saturday afternoon, after waiting about 45 minutes in line.
 He said he felt heartened by the turnout he witnessed.

 “There are a lot of people that feel that Fort Worth should be a certain way that just don’t vote, for one reason or another,” Joseph said.